markusdr/iphoto-relocate/README.md

     ./iphoto-relocate.py --help

-If your library is large it will take many hours for the script to move all files over.
-It is recommended to connect your drive directly to the computer the first time you run the script (as opposed to a slower wireless connection).
+When you run the script for the first time, it will move all originals over to the external drive, which can take many hours.
+It is recommended to connect your external drive directly to the computer (e.g., via Thunderbolt or USB) the first time you run the script (as opposed to a slower wireless connection).

-On subsequent calls, the script will only copy new files over, so it will run much faster than the first time.
+On subsequent calls, the script will only copy new files over, so it will run much faster than the first time and does not need a direct connection to the external drive.

 You can, for example, run the script every month to move your latest photos over to the external drive.
 It will recognize which files are